lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 [![Select-From](/1_Files_&_Data/SQL-concept-graphics/select-from.png)]()

-**Q1a: Write a SQL query to return the names of experiments performed by Tommy Student**
+Q1a: Write a SQL query to return the names of experiments performed by Tommy Student
     - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.experiments`
     - TABLE: `experiments`
     - SQL Pattern:

-        SELECT <column1> AS c1, <column2> AS c2
+        SELECT <column1>
         FROM <table1> AS t1
-        WHERE t1.c1 = <'stringValue'>
+        WHERE t1.<column1> = <'stringValue'>

-**Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004**
+Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004

+    - SQL Pattern:

+        SELECT <column1>
+        FROM <table1> AS t1
+        WHERE t1.<column1> = <'stringValue'>
+        AND t1.<column2> > <'dateValue'>

+Q1c: Return the names and ids of experiments performed by Tommy Student after Jan 1, 2004.
+Rename the column `name` to Experiment and `experimentId` to ExperimentID.

     - SQL Pattern:

         SELECT <column1> AS c1, <column2> AS c2